National Commission of Audit Releases Review of the Activities of the Commonwealth Government

 “Or, we can accept the evidence.
 We can make the decision to move carefully, incrementally and fairly to put our fiscal policy back on its traditional sustainable path while our economy is still in reasonable shape.
 This will strengthen our fiscal position and give us the flexibility and reserves to future proof the economy” he said.

-Mr Shepherd said the Terms of Reference for the National Commission of Audit were precise, sensible and achievable: return the budget to a sustainable surplus of 1% of GDP by 2023-24.
+Mr Shepherd said the Terms of Reference for the National Commission of Audit were precise, sensible and achievable: return the budget to a sustainable surplus of 1 per cent of GDP by 2023-24.

 The Commission makes 86 recommendations – 64 in its Phase 1 Report which deal predominantly with improving the sustainability of the nation’s finances and a further 22 recommendations in its Phase 2 Report which mostly address public sector performance and accountability as well as infrastructure.